RishiRamraj/The-Rules-of-Investment/README.rst

 On Management
 -------------

 #.
+A good business generates more cash than it consumes.
+#.
+Good management does not win against bad business.
+#.
 Managerial competence is not reliably measurable.
 #.
 Management should be considered when it has changed.
 #.
 A company cannot manage more than three acquisitions per year.